UWPCE-PythonCert/PythonCertDevel/source/modules/ObjectOrientationOverview.rst

 The Dominant Model
 ------------------

-OO is the dominant model for the past couple decades, but it is not the only model, and languages such as Python increasingly mix and blend models.
+OO is the dominant model for the past couple decades, but it is not the only model, and languages such as Python increasingly mix and blend models (such as  Procedural, Object Oriented, Functional).
+In Python, it is best to choose the approach that best solves your problem.

 Object Oriented Concepts
 ------------------------